davidmoten/openapi-codegen/README.md

 For situations where `nullable` is false (the default) then pass `java.util.Optional`.
 The API itself will make this obvious.

 ## Null safety
-The choice has been made with *openapi-generator* that nulls should never be passed as parameters in methods or constructors (and empty is represented by `Optional.empty()` or by not specifying a field in a builder method.
+The choice has been made with *openapi-codegen* that nulls should never be passed as parameters in methods or constructors (and empty is represented by `Optional.empty()` or by not specifying a field in a builder method.

 Java docs written at the release of Java 8 in 2014 state that